• THE CORNFLOWER •

 Asteraceae family

-This plant is easily recognizable, with its deep blue indigo color and its stem lined with hair.
+This plant is easy to recognise, with its deep indigo blue colour and hair-covered stem.

 • THE ALPINE CLEMATIS •